alexpuente0/Capstone_festival/README.md

 # Capstone Project #1

 > This project is a showcase of the habilities learned during the portal weeks at micorverse.
-> Its centered around a Music Fest to save the world.
+> Its centered around a Conference to save the world.

 ## Built With